-Board of Corrections
+Board of Corrections (historical)

-In 1993, the Arkansas General Assembly amended Arkansas Code Annotated 12-27-101 and placed the Department of Correction under the supervision and control of the Board of Correction and Community Punishment, which assumed the powers, functions and duties formerly held by the Board of Correction (created in 1968) and its predecessor, the State Penitentiary Board (created in 1943).
+In 1993, the Arkansas General Assembly amended Arkansas Code Annotated §12-27-101 and placed the Department of Correction under the supervision and control of the Board of Correction and Community Punishment, which assumed the powers, functions, and duties formerly held by the Board of Correction (created in 1968) and its predecessor, the State Penitentiary Board (created in 1943).

-In August 2001, legislation went into effect changing the board's name to the Board of Corrections.
-The change became necessary when the name of the Department of Community Punishment changed to the Department of Community Correction.
+In August 2001, legislation went into effect changing the Board's name to the Board of Corrections.
+This was necessary when the name of the Department of Community Punishment changed to the Department of Community Correction.

-The board has seven voting members:
+Board of Corrections has seven voting members:

+- Chairman of The Board of Parole

-- Five citizen members - Chairman of the Post Prison Transfer Board (Until 1993, the Board of Parole) - One criminal justice faculty member, employed at a four-year Arkansas university
+- Five citizen members

+- One criminal justice faculty member, employed at a four-year Arkansas university